jlquinn/xbows-driver/doc/spec.md

 happen in successive slices, giving the illusion of a turning.
 In this case, the animation frame just allows everything through.

+### Simulating driver style lighting program

+Q: can we simulate simple frame lighting?

+I don't know if this is actually doable.
+The lighting frames don't easily allow specifying a key position as a fixed color, then changing it.
+Perhaps breathing can be adapted to do the right thing.

+Early on, the 0x27 lighting program section has 120 0xff values.
+This is the right size to contain an RGB frame.
+Initial tests suggest it doesn't work, but there may be something else that needs to change.